ehmatthes/pcc/solutions/chapter_5.md

 Great, Iona is still available.
 ```

-Note: If you're not comfortable with list comprehensions yet, the list `current_users_lower` can be generated in a loop:
+Note: If you're not comfortable with list comprehensions yet, the list `current_users_lower` can be generated using a loop:

 ```python
 current_users_lower = []